Did you walk out of your mother’s womb?

 When a man dies all his good deeds come to an end except three: Ongoing charity (Sadaqah Jariyah), beneficial knowledge and a righteous son who prays for him.
 (An-Nasa’i, 3651)

-When a person neglects obtaining knowledge about their religion, they will fall into many errors by following in the footsteps of their forefathers’ practices and traditions.
+When a person neglects seeking knowledge about their religion, they will fall into many errors by following in the footsteps of their forefathers’ practices and traditions.

 While discussing the struggles of new Muslims falling into deviant groups, Khadijah Jenkins, an American revert, stated:

-“The importance of gaining knowledge is to keep us from becoming prey to deviation.”
+“The importance of seeking knowledge is to keep us from becoming prey to deviation.”

 New Muslims fall victim to their own ignorance because they tend to accept anything and everything they are told by Muslims these days.